Tadalafil

 Will tadalafil make you last longer in bed?

-Although tadalafil can help you to get and maintain an erection easier, it cannot make you last longer in bed or treat premature ejaculation.
+Tadalafil can help you to get and maintain an erection easier, but it cannot make you last longer in bed or treat premature ejaculation.
 If you are having problems with premature ejaculation, there are treatments that can help.

 -